brajeshwar/brajeshwar.github.io/_posts/2007/2007-01-26-prevent-hotlinking-with-htaccess.md

----
-layout: post
-title: Prevent HotLinking with .htaccess
+# Prevent HotLinking with .htaccess
----

 It is fine for people to take images, css, js and other medias from your site as long as they re-host it on their own server after making a copy.
 Also, known as HotLinking, stealing people's bandwidth by linking directly to other site's images, js, css files is a bad thing.
 If you are a site owner and want to prevent hotlinking or serve an alternate content, here is an easy solution using <a href="http://httpd.apache.org/docs/1.3/howto/htaccess.html">.htaccess</a>.